idn03/CT550_Culina/README.md

 # Culina - v1.2.0

+This is a mobile app for sharing recipes.
 The app integrates AI using the SVD model to deliver personalized recipe recommendations, trained on the Food.com dataset.

 ## Features